A Step-by-Step Guide for a Tester to become a Business Analyst:

 - A tester gives attention to minute details and has an extremely deep understanding of the software system built.

 - Tester strives for quality and excellence in the software and this becomes the USP.

-- It’s natural for a great testing professional to keep the customer interests on top most priority.
+- It’s natural for a great testing professional to keep the customer’s interests on topmost priority.

 - A testing professional is required to read, analyze and review the requirement specification documents which gives them an added advantage further in pursuing the BA role.

-- Analytical skills of a tester help the business analyst in pointing out the ambiguity in the requirement specifications if any.
+- The analytical skills of a tester help the business analyst in pointing out the ambiguity in the requirement specifications if any.

 - It’s natural for a tester to be a critic in testing the software vis-a-vis requirements.
 This tends to help the tester while collating the requirements from the customer.
-Tester is bound to visualize the working system during the requirement elicitation stage.
+The tester is bound to visualize the working system during the requirement elicitation stage.
 Many undue and unreasonable requirements are ruled out at the initial phase itself.

 - Testers are involved in projects and documenting defect reports.
-This helps the testers to enhance the documentation skills which are very much essential in the business analysis.
+This helps the testers to enhance their documentation skills which are very much essential in the business analysis.

-- If testers are working in Agile Framework, then it is easier to switch to into business analysis.
+- If testers are working in Agile Framework, then it is easier to switch to business analysis.
 This has been explained in detail in the next section.

 Tester in an Agile Framework – Easier is the switch